gbganalyst/youtube/Data-Science-for-Everyone/README.md

 > **Tip:** Schedule regular coding sessions after each video.
 Even 20 minutes of practice reinforces what you just learned.

+You can donwload the code files and datasets used in the videos from the [GitHub repository](https://github.com/gbganalyst/youtube/tree/main/Data-Science-for-Everyone) or download them directly [here](https://bit.ly/ds4e-materials).

 ---

 ## Learning Outcomes